 Infrastructure Plans

 With very low levels of cycle infrastructure in the area, alongside many pedestrian paths that are in a poor state of repair, coupled also with some paths being disabled unfriendly, it is essential that this area has a “plan” for moving forward to remedy the obvious problems.
-Our ultimate aim is to work towards the infrastructure defined by a Local Cycling Walking Infrastructure Plan (LCWIP) for the Whitby area, which is scheduled for provision by North Yorkshire Council (NYC) during the 2023-2024 financial year.
-Until this is available we will utilise whatever proposals come out of the community to meet people’s requirements.
-Additionally, the LCWIP document is only likely to define infrastructure needed local to Whitby, and so we will need to utilise other proposals, as well as work with other bodies such as the North Yorks Moors National Park for the infrastructure required further afield.
+Our ultimate aim is to work towards the infrastructure defined by a Local Cycling Walking Infrastructure Plan (LCWIP) for the Whitby area.
+This document only defines corridors that require infrastructure development in the immediate Whitby vicinity.
+Thus we will need to utilise other proposals, as well as work with other bodies such as the North Yorks Moors National Park for the infrastructure required further afield.

 Infrastructure Prioritisation